sheki/parse-blog/content/note/turned_out_nice_again.md

 > No convincing explanation has been found for this apparition, which is usually associated with storms, and appears as a bright, vaguely spherical ball of electromagnetic energy capable of moving through the air, breaking windows and entering buildings, crawling up walls and along floors , and occasionally killing people stone dead.

 ## On black dog
-> The phrase ‘black dog; became a metaphor for another kind of affliction — melancholy or depression.
+> The phrase ‘black dog; became a metaphor for another kind of affliction—melancholy or depression.
 > ‘ When I raise my breakfast is solitary , the black dog waits to share it, from
 > breakfast to dinner he continues barking...’